-The Section 179D deduction allows building owners or designers of such buildings to claim a tax deduction, which reduces the basis in the building for the installation of qualifying systems that promote energy efficiency.
-The qualifying system types include:
+The Section 179D deduction, also called the Energy Efficient Commercial Buildings Deduction, is an incentive that allows building owners or designers of such buildings to claim a tax deduction, which reduces the basis in the building for the installation of qualifying systems that promote energy efficiency.
+The qualifying system types include interior lighting, heating, ventilation and air conditioning (HVAC), and upgrades to the building envelope.

 This applies to property placed in service as part of a new construction or a building upgrade project.

-How did Section 179D change after the Inflation Reduction Act (IRA) of 2022?
+Sec.
+179D After the Inflation Reduction Act (IRA)

 - A deduction of up to $5.81 per square foot of the subject property (up from $1.88) for tax year 2025